Did He Deserve It? Passenger Punches Out United Airlines Employee In Newark

+Their skies may be friendly, but it's a different story on the ground.

-A Newark Airport passenger who was slapped during a fight with a United Airlines employee retaliated with a knockdown, cellphone video shows.
+A Newark Airport passenger who was slapped during a fight with a United Airlines employee retaliated with a knockdown, a viral cellphone video shows.

 The video posted to Twitter over the weekend begins partway through the brawl in front of the check-in counter, with the employee slapping the passenger, balling his fists and taking a defiant stance.